 If a student chooses to study on a Wake Forest program, then you will pay WFU tuition, a housing fee and program fees where applicable.
 Each program page will have specific information about costs and out of pocket expenses.

 If a student chooses an Affiliate program (non-WFU), then you pay the abroad institution’s tuition directly.
 Exact costs for Affiliate programs can be found on linked pages within the programs brochure pages.
 These links will also provide estimated out-of-pocket expenses, such as airfare, personal expenses, food, and, in some cases, housing.
-WFU will also bill all students on Affiliate programs an enrollment fee equal to 12% of WFU semester tuition.
+WFU will also bill all students on Affiliate programs a study abroad enrollment fee equal to 12% of WFU semester tuition.

 For information on financial aid and scholarships please visit Scholarships and Financial Aid.